 After about an hour on the train, I realized that I didn’t have my passport zipped securely in my pocket.
 Wes and Jack walked to the front of the train and had their passports checked by the Bosnian customs official.
 They reached the rear of the train before he did and informed me to get my passport out.
 When the guard came to where I was standing, he walked right by me.
 Why did he do this, you ask?
 Wes and I both had baseball hats on, so we definitely stood out from the other few train passengers.
 When he came back, it was just Jack and I in the last car.
 Since he had already checked two American passports, he never bothered to check mine because Wes was not in our car.
 He thought I was Wes.
 By the time he walked by, I was sweating…part because of the heat…and part because I was wondering what would happen when he realized I was entering Bosnia with no passport.

 As the train continued to roll into Bosnia, none of us had a good feeling.
-It is never good to lose a passport, but illegally crossing a border into a tense and dangerous region is another story.
+It is never good to lose a passport, but illegally crossing a border is another story.
 The prospects of getting my passport back were also grim.
-U.S. passports are known to fetch up to $1,000-$5,000 street value in both Eastern Europe and Russia.
-While we continued slowly through winding mountains and tunnels, I made a static filled satellite call to the U.S. embassy in Sarajevo.
+U.S. passports are known to fetch up to $1,000-$5,000 street value in both Eastern Europe.
+While we continued slowly, through winding mountains and tunnels, I made a static filled satellite call to the U.S. embassy in Sarajevo.
 The guy on the other end could not really believe what I was telling him.
 He kept saying, “that’s impossible,” when I said I was actually in the country.
 He kept asking, “where is your passport again?”
 I would respond, “it’s in Croatia, but I’m in Bosnia now.”
 Again he would reply, “that’s impossible.”

 I had to tell the story three times.
 The final account was told to about twenty embassy officials who crowded around the glass divider which resembled an arena ticket office.
 One official laughed as he said, “people try and tunnel in and get caught, and you just came right in on a train.”
 Most trains that we rode in the Balkans had two or often three passport checks.
 So having one, and getting by, was unbelievably lucky.